calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 I'm not the [first](https://www.quora.com/Do-the-Lord-of-the-Rings-novels-and-films-take-place-in-a-post-apocalyptic-setting) [person](https://nerditis.com/2013/10/13/why-lord-of-the-rings-is-a-post-apocalyptic-wasteland/) to interpret the Lord of the Rings with an emphasis on the [post-apocalyptic](http://patricksatters.blogspot.com/2013/05/lord-of-rings-and-other-fantasy-as-post.html) nature.
 However, I have not seen the story imagined as as taking place within our own future, [Planet of the Apes](https://en.wikipedia.org/wiki/Planet_of_the_Apes_(1968_film))-style.

-It is plausible to construct a frame-story for the Lord of the Rings in which the seemingly-magical/fantastic elements have scientific/sociological/technological explanations.
+It's plausible to construct a frame-story for the Lord of the Rings where the seemingly-magical/fantastic elements have scientific/sociological/technological explanations.
 Let's take a few of the specific cases.

 Races
 =====